Ailurust/puzzle-team-advice/docs/source/puzzles/binairo.rst

 * The goal is to place circles in all cells in such a way that:

   1. Each row and each column must contain an equal number of white and black circles.
-  2. More than two circles of the same color can't be adjacent.
+  2. More than two consecutive circles of the same color in the same row/column is not allowed.
   3. **Binairo:** Each row and column is unique.
   4. **Binairo+:** Two cells with a "=" sign between them should contain circles of the same type.
-  4. **Binairo+:** Two cells with a "x" sign between them should contain circles of the opposite type.
+  5. **Binairo+:** Two cells with a "x" sign between them should contain circles of the opposite type.

 Options
 -------